 A pulsating sound reverberates in my head.
 A smoke alarm?
 A screaming baby?
 A screaming dictator?
-My eyes shoot open, and I’m blinded by laser sunbeams escaping through the broken blinds.
+My eyes shoot open, and I’m blinded by laser sunbeams piercing through the broken blinds.

-“Wakey, wakey eee-ggs and bakey!”
+“Wakey, wakey eggs and bakey!”
 My old college roommate appears at the guest bedroom door.
-He’s wearing sunglasses, a pink flamingo shirt, and jeans.
+He’s wearing sunglasses, a shirt cluttered with tiny pink flamingos, and kakie shorts.

-I think about my apartment in Phoenix, above Healing Hands, an energy restoration business that plays nature sounds, setting the tone to sell you crystals and scrutinize your aura.
+I think about my apartment in Phoenix above Healing Hands, an energy restoration business that plays nature sounds, setting the tone to sell crystals and analyze customers’ auras.

 “Get dressed, man!
-I’ve only got one day to show you a Chicago summer.
-Since it took me forever to get you to come visit, we’ve got a lot of ground to cover.
-Lucky for you, its the hottest day of the year.”
+I only have one day to show you a Chicago summer.
+Since it took me forever to get you to visit, we’ve got a lot of ground to cover.
+Lucky for you, it’s the hottest day of the year.”

-If that were true in Phoenix, we would all go home, sit in front of the AC, and refrain from peeling off our skin.
+If that were true in Phoenix, we would all go home, sit in front of the AC, and peel off our skin.

-At breakfast I struggle to hear anything Mike is saying.
+At breakfast, I struggle to hear anything Mike is saying.
 DJ Felix is spinning records three feet from my eggs.
 I look around at the other people in the restaurant.
-The staff, the patrons, everyone seems like they are going to a casual wedding, like one where the bride and groom “don’t really care” but they do.
+The staff, the patrons, everyone seems like they are going to a casual wedding, like one where the bride and groom don’t really care what you wear but they do.

 I look down at my t-shirt and cargo shorts.
 “What is everyone dressed up for?